rust-lang/rfcs/text/0000-community-banner-server.md

 One way to do this is having a central authority that handles publishing and un-publishing and then spreads to publishers.

-Specialised ad publishers are not a unusual and regularly have a better rep then large ad networks, because they can easily control relevance and annoyance.
+Specialised central publishers are not a unusual and have a good reputation, as they can easily control relevance and annoyance.
+In the Rust space, it's relatively easy to build a relevance model of users without relying on invasive techniques.

+It is obvious that this resembles the approach that advertising publishers use, but is only related on a technical level: there's no monetary interest involved and the service is to kept free of commercial interests.

 ## Example Implementation